ZEISS/precise-ui/docs/introduction/index.md

 ### Features

 - There are more than **75** components currently available in this library and even more are being implemented.
 Make sure you check the [Components](/components/accordion) section for a better overview.
 - It is written in **TypeScript**.
 - You can build fully responsive applications with it.

 ### Browser Support

 It fully supports **IE9+, Chrome, Firefox and Safari**.

-> Note: IE support still requires Polyfills.
+**Important** IE (and older versions of some browsers) support still requires some polyfills.
+Furthermore, the resulting bundle should be ES5 compatible.